 Ever persistent and curious, Ruth Bella Lurie enjoyed intellectual pursuits, activism, family and friends.
 A long-time resident of Denver and Boulder, she was born in Brookline, Massachusetts on July 10, 1940 to Jacob and Elsa Lurie.
 Ruth, known also as Ruthie, attended high school in Plainfield, New Jersey and entered Antioch College in 1958.
 While in college, she worked as an intern for the U.S. Committee for UNICEF in New York City.
 At Antioch, she met John Kailin Link and they married in 1959.
-Ruth joined John in Pasadena, California, where he was completing a PhD program in physics at Caltech.
+Ruth joined John in Pasadena, California, where he was starting a PhD program in physics at Caltech.

 In 1963, Ruth entered the University of California at Berkeley and majored in Slavic languages and literature, focusing on Russian, the language of her immigrant paternal grandparents.
 As she was growing up, Ruth developed an appreciation for Russian history and literature, being introduced to the works of Dostoevsky, Tolstoy, and Pushkin.
 In 1965, Ruth graduated with high honors and as a member of Phi Beta Kappa.